Skip to content

 Goddess Durga is one of the major Hindu goddesses who is known as the protective mother of the universe.
 She is also revered as the ultimate symbol of Shakti (power) and is often invoked to combat evils and demonic forces.
 However, on the contrary, she’s often seen as a motherly figure who becomes a powerful source of strength, love, and peace for her devotees in need.

-In this blog, we will learn more about the goddess Durga and her significance in Hindu mythology.
+In this blog, we will learn more about the Goddess Durga and her significance in Hindu mythology.

 Who is Goddess Durga?